Alg0rix/dokman/README.md

-# Dockman
+# Dokman

-Dockman is a Python CLI tool for centralized Docker Compose deployment management.
+Dokman is a Python CLI tool for centralized Docker Compose deployment management.
 It provides a unified interface to manage Docker Compose deployments from any directory without navigating to individual compose file locations.

 ## Features